 The club is set on the hill and looks out onto the Fort Saint-Jean and MuCEM.
 The decor on the terrace is delightful, with plants growing beside the tables, cheerfully colored tables and chairs, and wood throughout.
 Good menus with a mix of fish and meat including tapas and a barbecue.
 It's great in the evening when Marseille lights up.

 Le Ventre de l'Architecte

-Chez Madie—Les Galinette is my favorite restaurant in Marseille.
-It has an inside dining room with modern art on the walls, and a comfortable outside terrace.
-The present owner took over the restaurant 20 years ago, so she’s celebrating her birthday this year.
+Chez Madie—Les Galinette is the author's personal favorite restaurant in Marseille.
+It has an inside dining room with modern art on the walls and a comfortable outside terrace.
+The present owner took over the restaurant more than 20 years ago.
 The service is charming and the food top value.
-Specialising in Provençale dishes, choose either fish or meat; both are equally good.
+Specializing in provençale dishes, choose either fish or meat; both are equally good.